javadragon62/chat/README.md

-just a personal school website thing ingore this
+just a personal school website thing ingore this repository